 Alcoholics Anonymous should remain forever non-professional.
 We define professionalism

-occupation of counseling alcoholics for fees or hire.
-But we may employ alcoholics where
+as the occupation of counseling alcoholics for fees or hire.
+But we may employ

-going to perform those services for which we might otherwise have to engage
+alcoholics where they are going to perform those services for which we might otherwise

 Such special services may be well recompensed.
 But our usual A.A.
 "12th Step" work is

 never to be paid for.

 A.A., as such, ought never be organized; but we may create service

 Each A.A. group needs the least possible organization.
 Rotating leadership is the best.

 The small group may elect its secretary, the large group its rotating committee,